 The showy, compact flower heads feature light purple bracts on top with slightly darker sterile bracts below.
 This one- to three-foot herb grows best in zones 8–9; in colder regions, plant in containers and move indoors over winter.

-3. Lavandula intermedia
+3. Lavandula x intermedia

-Lavandin (L. intermedia), a popular hybrid, is a cross between L. angustifolia and L. latifolia.
+Lavandin (L. x intermedia), a popular hybrid, is a cross between L. angustifolia and L. latifolia.
 The long, fragrant flower spikes bloom in the latter half of summer in shades of white to deep purple.

 This hardy hybrid thrives in zones 5–9, and the Grosso cultivar especially tolerates hot, dry conditions.
 Grows up to 30 inches tall.